-Join Mike Pfeiffer for an in-depth discussion in this video Working with PowerShell tabs, part of Up and Running with the PowerShell Integrated Scripting Environment.
+Join Mike Pfeiffer for an in-depth discussion in this video Working with PowerShell tabs, part of Learning PowerShell Integrated Scripting Environment.

 - Writing scripts that target multiple computers can be great because it gives you the ability to do everything from a central workstation.
 But sometimes you need to organize your code in your sessions a little bit, and the ISE has a great built-in feature for that.
 It's called PowerShell tabs.
 Let's get started by creating a new PowerShell tab in the ISE.
 I'm going to go to File, come down to New PowerShell Tab.
 I can also invoke this by hitting Control T, but let's go ahead and click on New PowerShell Tab.
 And you can see now that the screen has changed.
 Up at the top I now have a PowerShell 2 tab.
 I have no script pane.
 And if I go back over to PowerShell 1, this is my original screen that I was looking at.

 So these two environments are completely separate.
 These two tabs are completely isolated from each other.
 Let's collapse the script pane here.
 I'll show you what I mean.
 I'm going to type in $myname, and I'll set this to my name.
 And then I'll just make sure that the variable actually does contain that value, and it does, so that looks good.
 Now, if I do the same thing over here in the second tab, you'll see that there's no value, the variable is null.
 And that's because these two tabs are completely isolated, separate instances of PowerShell.
 Now, the ISE will actually let you create up to 32 tabs, and the ones that I've created so far are just working locally.